JeffreyNijs/hey-api-builders/README.md

 - For each schema, a builder class is generated with:
   - `with<Property>(value)` methods for each property.
-  - A `build()` method that generates a mock object using JSON Schema Faker or Zod, applying any overrides you set.
+  - A `build()` method that generates a mock object using the custom runtime, Zod, or static values, applying any overrides you set.
 - When `generateZod: true`, Zod schemas are generated with proper format validation.
-- Format-specific validations ensure UUIDs are valid UUIDs, emails are valid emails, etc.
+- Format-specific generation ensures UUIDs, emails, dates, etc. have appropriate mock values.
+- The custom runtime supports all JSON Schema features including nested objects, arrays, enums, and unions.

 ## Contributing